dcos/examples/cloudflare-argotunnel/1.11/README.md

 https://app.testdcos.com/_cluster/health?pretty
 ```

-Since we use elasticsearch in your sample you will see the following.
+Since we use elasticsearch in our sample you will see the following.
 ```
 {
   "cluster_name" : "elastic",